-Advanced Diagnostics

-Plain English text and animated icons display detailed operational and diagnostic information.
+Advanced Diagnostics: Plain English text and animated icons display detailed operational and diagnostic information.
 LCD screen on the front of the water heater displays the Sequence of Operation in real time.
 Fault or Alert messages are displayed when operational problems occur.
-An Advanced Service menu displays a list of possible causes for current fault and alert conditions to aid in servicing.
-See Troubleshooting (page 66).
+Advanced Service menu displays a list of possible causes for current Fault and Alert conditions to aid in servicing.
+See the Troubleshooting section pages 65 - 69.

-Economy Mode Operation

-The control system automatically lowers the Operating Set Point by a programmed value during user defined time periods.
-This helps reduce operating costs during unoccupied or peak demand periods.
-See Economy Mode Setup Menu (page 56).
+Economy Mode Operation: Control system automatically lowers the Operating Set Point by a programmed value during user defined time periods.
+Helps reduce operating costs during unoccupied or peak demand periods - see pages 55 - 58.

-Linear Sequencing

-First bank on is the last bank off.
-Banks of heating elements (3 elements per bank) are energized according to adjustable (1 to 20°) differential set points for each bank.
-See Temperatures Menu (page 53).
+Linear Sequencing: First bank on is the last bank off.
+Banks of heating elements (3) elements per bank) are energized according to adjustable (1 to 20°) differential set points for each bank.
 Helps reduce operating costs during low/moderate loads.